Autumn-Sehy/Multilabel-Classification-of-Flora-Fauna-in-Folklore/README.md

-***The files here are from my 2023 iteration of this project, which I've developed extensively since***
+***The files here are from my 2023 iteration of this project, which I've developed extensively since.***

-***PLEASE see the updated folklore capstone page for better code - this code reflects my coding ability from when I created it, which has greatly improved***
+***PLEASE SEE THE UPDATED FOLKLORE CAPSTONE FOR BETTER CODE - this code reflects my coding ability from when I created it, which has greatly improved.***

 Why this project?
 Stories describe the world around us: the monomyth of the coyote teaches rose hip toxicity across the American Plains,